yaparnehir/Predicting_Happiness/README.md

 - Discuss ideas for possible visuals for the final project
 - Look over data to see what visual applications may fit
    - Tableau and other applications are being considered.
+- Also researching ideas for including interactivity and refering back to past modules.
 ## Methods
 > Unsupervised ML